2020 Real Estate Market Report

-Luxury Home Sales Over $1.0 Million: 78 properties have sold over $1 million, representing 25% of total sales.
-This is up from 75 sales in the same period in 2019.
+Luxury Home Sales Over $1 Million: 236 properties have sold over $1 million, representing 28% of total sales, up 55% from the 152 sales in the same period in 2019.

-REO & Short Sales: Distressed sales have been very rare the last few years, but that definitely could change going forward.
-So far this year, there have been just 2 foreclosure sales.
+REO & Short Sales: Distressed sales have been scarce in the last few years.
+So far this year, there have been just three foreclosure sales.